taylorsmcclure/AwesomeBot/README.md

 Changelog
 ---------

-Latest, version **3.3.13**:
+Latest, version **3.3.14**:

+ - Bug report option in about command
+ - More role options and join role support
- - Added Twitch emotes support in tag
+ - Added timestamps to admin strikes
+ - Fixed oversensitive NSFW filter
+ - Option for membermsg channels
- - Global help command to avoid confusion
+ - More command prefixes available

-Patch #1: Fixed strike removal crash
-Patch #2: Fixed global help chatterbot
-Patch #3: Updated admin console poll/trivia buttons
-Patch #4: Command modifier fixes
+ - Included config updater
+ - Other fixes and enhancements

 Open an issue to report a bug or suggest a new feature!